County Provided Services

 Program Development As service gaps are identified through a variety of means and as funding becomes available, staff and various stakeholders determine if new programs can be developed or existing programs expanded to ensure that individuals are receiving the services they need to support their ongoing recovery.

-Education and Resource Sharing Staff welcomes phone calls inquiring about available local intellectual disabilities services.
+Education and Resource Sharing Staff welcomes phone calls inquiring about available local intellectual & developmental disabilities services.
 Staff is also available to provide training on a wide variety of topics to agency staff, staff from other county departments, civic organizations, etc. upon request.
 Staff participates in numerous community health fairs and similar functions to show representation and provide information and resources to those who attend.